bcdannyboy/STOC-D/README.md

 A rough estimate of the computational complexity can be described as:

-`O(numExpirations * (avgStrikesPerExpiration)^2 * numModels * numVolatilityEstimates * numSimulations * timeSteps)`
+`O(numExpirations * (avgStrikesPerExpiration)^2 * numProbabilisticModels * numVolatilityEstimates * numMaxSimulations * timeSteps)`

-currently, `numSimulations` is hardcoded at 1000 and `timeSteps` is hardcoded at 252 (number of trading days in a year).
+where `timeSteps` is typically 252 (number of trading days in a year) or higher for more granular simulations.

 As you can see, the complexity grows exponentially with the number of expirations and strikes, as well as the number of models and volatility estimates used.
 This can lead to significant computational overhead, especially when running multiple simulations or analyzing a large number of options.

 STOC'D Implements robust parallel algorithms to optimize performance and speed up computations, leveraging the power of modern multi-core processors to handle complex calculations efficiently.
 While this helps reduce the time required for simulations, it requires significant computational resources to run efficiently.

-With a 32 Core vCPU, all 25 volatility measures, only Kuo_Heston and CGMY_Heston simulation models enabled, and 1000 simulations per model, 100,000 spreads (i.e. SPY 5-45 DTE) takes approximately 4 hours to complete.
+To make STOC'D as resource efficient as possible, the following has been implemented:

+- **Parallel Processing**: Utilizes goroutines and channels to run simulations concurrently, improving performance by leveraging multiple CPU cores.
+- **Batch Processing**: Processes data in batches to optimize memory usage and reduce overhead, ensuring efficient handling of large datasets.
+- **Caching**: Stores intermediate results to avoid redundant calculations and speed up subsequent simulations, enhancing overall performance.
+- **Early Simulation Cut-Off**: Implements early stopping criteria to halt simulations that are unlikely to converge, have extremely low probabilities, or do not meet other required criteria (i.e. RoR) saving computational resources and time.

 ### Data Fetching